Published by Glass House Press.

 Foucault says the evolution of sovereign power involved a shifting from “the right to decide life and death” to the “power to foster life or disallow it to the point of death.”
 According to him, this transition diminished the power of deduction (“things, time, bodies, and ultimately life itself”) as a means of power and instead incorporated other forces intended to optimize, organize, and incentivize a social body: developing and managing life rather than threatening death.
 This led to the investments in systems designed to placate the social body while also steering it towards productivity and development.
 This shift, somewhat ironically, allowed societies to justify various horrific acts in the name of life.
 Of course, life in this context is a complicated term.
 It is intended to mean the life of the species more broadly, the human project, and by extension, those most closely affiliated with the levers of power.
 By this definition, some human lives are encompassed by the idea of life while others are deemed expendable, capable of being “apprehended as ‘living,’” as Judith Butler puts it, but “not always recognized as a life.”
 Because life as an idea depends on lives as a resource, these emergent systems “had to have methods of power capable of optimizing forces, aptitudes, and life in general without at the same time making them more difficult to govern.”
 Was I thinking about this while I surveyed the future hole?
 Of course not.
 I was thinking about my wallet and my back and the time I might carve out at the end of a day.
 I was only vaguely aware of something nagging at me, something I couldn’t yet see.

 I started to ask friends and family for advice about the way forward.
 Their answers were consistent: don’t do it yourself.
 I was repeatedly encouraged to hire someone to do the digging.
 Memories of my performance in high school gym class resurfaced.
 You’d be right, upon seeing me, to assume that I’m not the ideal candidate for manual labour, but to be outright disqualified seemed extreme.
 For a couple of days, I puttered around mumbling to myself, “I can dig a hole.”
 I’d assumed their unanimity reflected some personal failing.
-As my tender ego healed, I realized the situation likely had little to do with my physical failings.
+As my tender ego healed, I realized the situation likely had little to do with my physical limitations.
 I went looking for other answers.

 The most obvious was care.
 In this instance, I intend the word to mean concern, attention, consideration.
 My friends and family cared for my well-being.
 A decade ago, I herniated a disc in my spine.
 It was one of the greatest pains I’ve experienced as an adult and I have no desire to relive it.
 Perhaps those close to me were worried that days of manual labour would reignite old injuries.
 Maybe they thought that this was most easily avoided by hiring a stranger to do the job.
 Embedded in this concern was the implication that my body mattered more than someone else’s because I was visible to them, familiar.
-As is often the case, there seemed to be an implicit correlation between care and distance; that the closer we are to someone, the more we feel concern for their well-being.
+As is often the case, there seemed to be an implicit correlation between care and distance: that the closer we are to someone, the more we feel concern for their well-being.
 Logically, the work of digging a hole would take a toll on any body, not just my body.
 Concern, though, is instinctively given to those we know, those that are familiar, those we already care about.

 Butler might say that the concern being expressed for my well-being was, in part, a marker of a system designed to “maximize precariousness for some and minimize precariousness for others.”
 The word precarious here acknowledges the uncertain vulnerability of life, how easily it can be drained away.
 Etymologically, though, the word, from the Latin root, means held through the favour of another.
-Favour, in most definitions, is rooted in acts of kindness or approval and is something given or asked for.
-It occurred to me that offering a meagre wage for challenging work would implicitly suggest my approval of the exchange and by extension the broader practice.
+Favour, in most definitions, is rooted in acts of kindness or approval, and is something given or asked for.
+It occurred to me that offering a meagre wage for challenging work would implicitly suggest my approval of the exchange, and by extension, the broader practice.
 There is also another kind of support at play here, though, that leans more literally towards one thing propping another up.
 The extension of the weeping tile needed to be done, of that there was no question.
 What seemed negotiable was who was going to complete the work.
 The project of digging had the indirect effect of reminding me and those around of the body’s precariousness.
 In the face of that risk, I’d been presented with—perhaps even systemically encouraged to take—the opportunity to pay someone else to take that risk in my place.
 And because of how the work is classified, it was equally appropriate for that pay to be paltry.

 In the midst of all this, I had a moment of clarity where I remembered that my history of back issues had not been a result of manual labour but of years of sitting poorly in an unsupportive chair.
 Basically, the opposite of manual labour.
 It was this very injury that taught me to pay more attention to my body and its physical well-being, which in turn taught me how to use it more effectively.
 With this in mind, I decided to dig.
 As a profession, this type of excavation is classified as unskilled labour, which means it is a job that requires no special training.
-Put another way, barring any physical disabilities, it’s a job anyone can do.
+Put another way, barring certain physical disabilities, it’s a job anyone can do.
 By definition, I was qualified.

 As I started down, Kelsey would occasionally pop over to see how I was doing, offering me pointers.
 He advised I dig at a slight slope and showed me how best to deal with wet dirt.
 And dry dirt.
 And clay.
 With his every visit, my digging improved.
 It occurred to me that the digging of holes was not, in fact, an unskilled job at all.
 It might be true that most people have the capacity to dig a hole, just as it might be true that most people may have the capacity to defend themselves in court.
 Capacity, of course, should not be mistaken for the ability to do something well.
 My excavation was clearly benefiting from knowledge that had been gained through experience, and knowledge that was passed down to me.
 Without these things, the (w)hole thing might have gone differently.